top of page

 ABOUT

-Dr. George is a highly regarded voice teacher with over two decades of collegiate instructional experience.
-Based in Birmingham, Alabama, he heads the voice program at the University of Montevallo.
-He holds graduate degrees in voice performance, opera, and musical theater, including the Doctor of Music degree, from The Florida State University and Southern Illinois University (Carbondale), with advanced training in Austria at the American Institute of Musical Studies.
+With a career that seamlessly combines performance and academia, Dr. George is professor of music at the University of Montevallo where he teaches courses in applied voice, song literature, foreign language lyric diction, and Survey of African American music.
+He holds graduate degrees in voice performance, opera, and musical theater, including the Doctor of Music degree, from The Florida State University and Southern Illinois University Carbondale, with advanced training in Austria at the American Institute of Musical Studies.
+He completed undergraduate degrees in music and English at Stillman College.
 An active member of the National Association of Teachers of Singing, he was selected nationally for the prestigious NATS Teacher-Internship Program held at Colorado State University.
-Dr. George also serves on the artist faculty of the Bay View Music Festival in northern Michigan.
-(Updated 2/23)
+Based in Birmingham, Alabama, he has also served on the artist faculty of the Bay View Music Festival in northern Michigan.

 "Tenor Roderick George sang commandingly as the Leader."